Sesame Park: Canadian Sesame Street

 Daniel McCarthy, the director of the CBC Sesame Street Project, developed Sesame Street Canada for CBC Television.
 The series, which debuted in 1972, was originally a hybrid of American and Canadian production segments.
-McCarthy partnered with the Children's Television Workshop (now known as Sesame Workshop) to introduce new, CBC-produced segments to the show's original American footage.
-McCarthy introduced distinct Canadian themes and set designs to the show.
-He brought in Canadian entertainers and personalities to film segments aimed at Canadian children.
-McCarthy also introduced basic French language lessons created specifically for Sesame Street Canada as well.
+McCarthy partnered with the Children's Television Workshop to introduce new, CBC-produced segments to the show's original American footage.
+He also introduced distinct Canadian themes and set designs to the show.

-Between 1972 and 1995, the series, originally known as Sesame Street Canada and later Canadian Sesame Street, became an institution for preschool Canadian children.
+The series was later titled Canadian Sesame Street.
 During the 1970s and 1980s it anchored a three-show block that included Friendly Giant (later replaced by Fred Penner's Place) and Mr. Dressup.

+Most of the production of the Canadian segments took place in Vancouver, Winnipeg, Toronto, Halifax, and Montreal.

+Content

-In 1972, the bulk of Sesame Streets content was licensed out to CBC Television, originally as five-minute interstitials during "commercial" breaks.
+In 1972, the bulk of Sesame Streets content was licensed out to CBC Television, originally as five-minute interstitials during commercial breaks.
 CBC then added live-action and animated segments teaching about Canadian culture and French bilingualism, replacing segments on Spanish and American history on the original program.
-(Some Spanish segments still aired in Canada, although fewer in number and usually related to the show's Hispanic main-cast characters, Maria and Luis).
-Most of the production of the Canadian segments took place in Vancouver, Winnipeg, Toronto, Halifax, and Montreal.
-The American Sesame Street occasionally featured Canadian guests as well, such as Saskatchewan-born singer Buffy Sainte-Marie.
+Some Spanish segments still aired in Canada, although fewer in number and usually related to the show's Hispanic main-cast characters, Maria and Luis.

 In 1981, the amount of Canadian content per show was increased to 30 minutes.

+In 1990 a seasonal special was created for the series, titled Basil Hears A Noise.

+Characters

-In 1987, a series of specially made Canadian Muppet characters were introduced, including Basil the Bear (played by Bob Stutt), French-Canadian Louis the Otter, Dodi, a bush pilot, and Katie, a girl in a wheelchair.
+In 1987, a series of specially made Canadian Muppet characters were introduced, including Basil the Bear (similar and equal in role to Big Bird), French-Canadian Louis the Otter (similar and equal in role to Oscar the Grouch), and Dodi the bush pilot.
+The following year, additional new characters included Dr. Bazuki, Fern, Robert, and wheelchair-user Katie.

 The Henson Muppet shop also provided some Anything Muppets which could be redressed to become whatever characters the script called for, including Barbara Plum (a parody of CBC broadcasting legend Barbara Frum).
 Beau Beaver, an animated character, would discuss national symbols, particularly those appearing on Canadian money.
+In 1994, anchorman Peter Londonbridge and storyteller Margaret Redwood were added to the cast.

+Messaging

+The 1987 season focused on multiculturalism, family, and the environment.